Back of My Mind (H.E.R. album): Singles

-Reception

 Critical reception

 On review aggregator Metacritic, the album has a score of 75, indicating it received mainly positive reviews, based on seven critic reviews.
 Andy Kellman of AllMusic in a mixed review said that on the album "H.E.R. is often too accommodating".
 Reed Jackson of Pitchfork said that "Ballads were a staple of H.E.R.’s initial five EPs, and she again uses them frequently on Back of My Mind, for better or worse.
 Nearly all of them are simple and pretty".
 Writing for Exclaim!, Antoine-Samuel Mauffette Alavo reviewed the album positively, proclaiming H.E.R. is "in total control of her sound, with masterful command of her artistic direction" and complimenting the ease of adapting her "signature sounds" to fit the featured artists on the project.
 HipHopDX's Riley Wallace stated that "H.E.R. doesn’t push the genre or her artistry forward with this debut, but she more than proves herself a worthy torchbearer for the art of R&B balladry".